Petty Booka

-Petty Booka is a Japanese musical group that consists of two women, Petty and Booka, who sing and play ukulele.
-Most of the band's early output consisted of cover versions of Hawaiian ukulele classics.
-The two also do many covers of well-known rock songs.
-Petty Booka was part of Sister Benten Online, a record company run by Audrey "Benten" Kimura.
-The band is based in Japan, and has toured of Europe and North America.
+Petty Booka is a Japanese musical group that consists of Petty and Booka, who sing and play ukulele.
+Since the duo's formation in 1995, the roles of Petty and Booka have been played by several different women.
+Most of the band's early output consisted of cover versions of Hawaiian ukulele classics but they also do many covers of well-known rock songs.
+The duo is based in Japan but has toured Europe and North America.